MeeraSharma/EE-1/docs/index.md

 Glazing_Area_Distribution   0.38439689

 ```
 The output above shows the percent variation explained by the first five principle components.
-We can see that together these explain 99.3% of variance in the training dataset.Lastly, the model based on PCA is transformed back to the original factor space to obtain the coefficients of the explanatory variables.
+We can see that together these explain 99.3% of variance in the training dataset.
+Lastly, the model based on PCA is transformed back to the original factor space to obtain the coefficients of the explanatory variables.

-#### Summary
+#### Model Statistics

 Models | Multivariate Regression | CV Regression | PCA
 -------|------------------|-----------------|-----------------|-----------------------
 Heating Load | RC, SA, WA, OH, GA, R2: 0.92, RMSE: 3.01 | RC, SA, WA, OH, GA, R2: 0.91, RMSE: 2.96  | All, R2: 0.88, RMSE: 3.75
 Cooling Load | RC, SA, WA, OH, GA, R2: 0.89, RMSE: 3.20 | RC, SA, WA, OH, GA, R2: 0.89, RMSE: 3.21  | All, R2: 0.83, RMSE: 4.01

-While the R-squared values found via PCA are lower than those found from other methods, the constructed model is considered to be of good quality (since R2 > 0.7)
+The model obtained as a result of Principal Component Analysis leads lower R-sqaured and higher RMSE values for the validation dataset.
+Therefore, while PCA is a useful technique for high dimensional data, we are probably better off without it.

 # Feature Extraction

+Now that we have settled on using our dataset as is, let us consider a few methods that can help build a focused model.
+We saw previously that we can select important variables in a model based on their associate p-values.
+While this technique worked for us (given the small number of variables), how can we tackle large number of variables?
+Feature Extraction!

-In cases where the number of variables is too large, it might not be possible to refine the models based on the p-values manually.
-In such scenarios, we might want to employ techniques that will allow us to *extract pertinent features* without manual intervention.
-The goal of feature extraction techniques is to identify variables that are most important in building a model.
-Using fewer variables leads to simpler models that not only are easier to understand, but also require less data collection.
-Secondly, when the number of variables gets too close to the number of data points, there is a risk of overfitting.
+The goal of feature extraction techniques is to identify and *extract pertinent variables* that are most important in building a model, without manual intervention.
+Moreover, using fewer variables leads to simpler models that not only are easier to understand, but also require less data collection.

 ## Stepwise Linear Regression